Course Syllabus

 Instead of checking assignments, we choose to provide assignment answers and use the reflective writing technique to encourage students to monitor their own learning progress.
 We are now in the era of generative AI tools (e.g., ChatGPT), and we believe that, eventually, generative AI tools will be integrated into our workflow.
 Due to this, we no longer feel the need to check your assignments, as the answers (specifically related to coding) can be obtained from generative AI tools.
 Besides, your feedback and reflections can also greatly help us improve the teaching materials for future students.

-Late Policy of Submissions
+Submission and Late Policy

 We are very strict on late submissions and how you submit your work.
 This policy applies to all students in the course, including those who retake the course.
 You must submit your work to Canvas.